Cross-border

 Quiet Luxury in Real Estate — Why the Logic of Brunello Cucinelli Applies to Houses

-What 'quiet luxury' means in housing
+What 'quiet luxury' actually means in housing

 Why this matters for investors

 Quiet-luxury assets are scarcer, harder to replicate, and trade in a deeper end-buyer pool that pays for what cannot be manufactured at scale.
 They are also, almost by definition, supply-constrained.
 A Tramuntana finca cannot be built; it can only be restored.
+A Kyoto machiya cannot be designed; it has to have existed for two hundred years.
+A 1920s Coral Gables Mediterranean Revival house on an original lot is a finite inventory.

 About the author